Deraj21/cryptid-bot/readme.md

 - board chunks can be placed on top of other board chunks, effectively 'deleting' one of the chunks from being able to be placed
 - sometimes board chunks won't allow drag and drop
 - would be nice if board chunks retained their rotation state when being moved
+- there's some crazy animation stuff going on when rotating, and dragging-dropping
+  - maybe set all css animation settings to 0s and then start experimenting from there
+-